servo/servo.org/_posts/2024-04-30-this-month-in-servo.md

 mozjs_sys now uses a **prebuilt version of SpiderMonkey** by default (@wusyong, @sagudev, mozjs#450, #31824), **cutting clean build times by over 100 seconds** on a quad-core CPU with SMT.
 On a very fast machine (see above), the savings will be more modest, at least until we [do the same for mozangle](https://github.com/servo/mozangle/pull/71#issuecomment-1878567207).

+If you use NixOS, or any Linux distro with Nix, you can now get a shell with all of the tools and dependencies needed to build and run Servo by typing `nix-shell` (@delan, #32035), without also needing to type `etc/shell.nix`.

+As for CI, our experimental Android build now supports aarch64 (@mukilan, #32137), in addition to Android on armv7, x86_64, and i686, and we’ve improved flakiness in the WebGPU tests (@sagudev, #31952) and macOS builds (@mrobinson, #32005).

 <!--
 - DONE sponsors